AryanSaxenaa/Finky/README.md

-# FinWell Quest
+# Finky

-FinWell Quest is a modern, gamified personal finance management app built with React Native and Expo.
-The application is designed to empower users to take control of their finances through interactive tools, AI-powered assistance, and engaging educational content.
-The project leverages a Neo-Brutalism design system for a bold, accessible, and visually distinct user experience.
+Finky is an AI-powered UPI payment app that rewards mindful spending and saving.
+Built with React Native and Expo, Finky acts as your financial guardian, using AI to help you make better spending decisions while rewarding you for saving money.
+The app features a Neo-Brutalism design system for a bold, accessible, and visually distinct user experience.

 ## Key Features